Shugendō: History

 Shugendō evolved during the seventh century from an amalgamation of beliefs, philosophies, doctrines and ritual systems drawn from local folk-religious practices, Shinto mountain worship and Buddhism.
-The seventh-century ascetic and mystic En no Gyōja is widely considered as the patriarch of Shugendō, having first organized Shugendō as a doctrine.
+The seventh-century ascetic and mystic En no Gyōja is considered as the patriarch of Shugendō, having first practice what would later be referred to as Shugendō as doctrine and practice.
 Shugendō literally means "the path of training and testing" or "the way to spiritual power through discipline."
-Some Shugendō practitioners were said to be descendants of the Kōya Hijiri monks of the eighth and ninth centuries.

-From the ninth century, elements of Vajrayana Buddhism such as Shingon and Tendai Buddhism were taken into Shugendō and it developed further.
+From the ninth century, elements of Esoteric Buddhism such as Shingon and Tendai Buddhism were taken into Shugendō and it developed further.
 In the Heian period, it became very popular among the nobles living in Kyoto to visit Kumano Sanzan (three major shrines, Kumano Hongū Taisha, Kumano Hayatama Taisha and Kumano Nachi Taisha), which was the common holy place of Shugendō, Shinto and Buddhism.

+In 1613, the Tokugawa authorities issued the Shugendo Hatto (修験道法度) and actively regulated the various independent and unique lineage streams throughout Japan, enforcing them to either affiliate with the Shingon affiliated Tozan ha and Tendai affiliated Honzan ha organizations.
+It would not be until the post World War II religious freedoms act when many of these lineages could become independent again.